 7. NON-PAYMENT AND DISCONNECTION

 Chronotek reserves the right to inactivate the account or employee records when: a) the Customer has given notice of terminating use of the System, or b) accounts have not been used within 6 months, or c) the account is severely past due.
 Accounts with a Balance Forward are subject to immediate disconnection if the payment is not posted to the account within 30 days from the bill date.
 A re-instatement fee of $25 and outstanding balances must be paid prior to the service being restored.

 8. CANCELLATION OF SERVICES

 The Customer is not obligated to a time commitment for remaining on the System.
 The Customer must give a two week notice via email of a cancellation request.
 The Customer is responsible for informing employees to cease calling into/accessing the System when the Customer decides to cancel services.
-The Customer is responsible for, and will be billed through the last call generated through the System.
+The Customer is responsible for, and will be billed through the last call/time card generated through the System.
 The monthly fee billed for users will not be reduced for partial months when the cancellation/termination falls mid-month.
 In the event the account was prepaid the remainder of the prepaid amount from the effective termination month will be issued.
 No other refunds are applicable.
 It is the full responsibility of the Customer to retrieve data history through the System prior to account closing.
 Once account has been inactivated Customer data will be deleted from the System without further notice and without liability to the Customer, and cannot be recovered once account is cancelled.

 9. TERMINATION OF ACCOUNT